LevinJ/tf_obj_detection_api/README.md

 After displaying random images from several tf record files, we can observe:

 1) All the images are recorded in urban environment.
 2) Object classes include vehicle,pedestrian, and cyclist.
-The number of vehicle objects in images are much more than the other two.
+The number of vehicle objects in images are much larger than the other two.
 A more disciplined method to find out class distribution within the dataset is to write a small script to transverse all the images and calculate relevant statistics.

 ### Cross validation